anbjos/spectral-transformer/README.md

 ---
 ### Explanation Summary

 The attention mechanism identifies and amplifies important relationships between sequence elements.
-For example, if the first and third column in $X$ have high similarity (as measured by the dot product), the attention score $S_{1,3}$ will be large.
-After applying softmax, this results in a high weight $A_{1,3}$, causing the third column in $V$ to contribute significantly to the first column in $O$.
+Each column in $V$ represents an abstract [embedding](https://en.wikipedia.org/wiki/Word_embedding) of an element in the input to the attention head.
+The $j$-th column of $A$ represents the weighting of these embeddings for calculating the $j$-th element in the output, with the $i$-th element representing the weight of the $i$-th embedding.

-The weight matrices $W_Q$, $W_K$, and $W_V$ are learned during training and independently transform each input column into corresponding columns of queries, keys, and values.
-This enables the model to capture the necessary relationships for effective task performance.
+The weight matrices $W_Q$, $W_K$, and $W_V$ are learned during training and independently map each input element (each column in $X$) to corresponding columns in the query, key, and value matrices.
+This independent transformation allows the model to capture the necessary relationships for effective task performance.

+Even though the explanation focuses on the sequential nature of the inputs, it is important to emphasize that the primary motivation behind this architecture is to enable parallel processing.
+In other words, the entire input sequence is processed simultaneously within the attention head.

 ## Multi-Head Attention Mechanism